 Never leave belongings unattended on the beach.
-Youth gangs have been known to congregate along the beaches between Lisbon and Cascais and occasionally have robbed beach-goers.
+Youth gangs have been known to congregate along the beaches between Lisbon and Cascais, and have occasionally robbed beach-goers.

 Pay attention to signs warning of cliff erosion and remain behind the barriers at viewing spots.
 Falling rocks are a hazard, particularly in the Algarve.
-You could be fined if you ignore warning signs.
+You can be fined if you ignore warning signs.

 Follow local advice if jellyfish are present.